Warsea/Buccshow/README.md

 In order to run this project on your computer, follow the steps below.

 ### Step 1(Ensure that django is installed)
-Since this project is built using django, django must be installed in your computer.
+Since this project is built using django, django must be installed.
 Install django with the following command:

 ```
 pip install django